SAP-samples/partner-reference-application-extension/README.md

 ### About the Sample Extension _Catering Management_

-Imagine you are an event manager at Gourmet Pages, a company renowned for organizing high-profile poetry slams that seamlessly blend spoken word artistry with gourmet catering experiences.
+Imagine you are an event manager at Gourmet Poetry, a company renowned for organizing high-profile poetry slams that seamlessly blend spoken word artistry with gourmet catering experiences.

 While the base Poetry Slam Manager (PSM) application helps you manage events and attendees, you face additional complexities in selecting, tracking, and coordinating with caterers for your events.